iamantony/iamantony.github.io/_draft/my_dev_machine.md

 I love IDE from JetBrains and I think PyCharm is the best free IDE for Python.
 You can download it [here][pycharmdownload] (choose Community Edition).

-Installation process of PyCharm is same as installation of Eclipse.
+Installation process of PyCharm is the same as the installation of Eclipse.
 Create new folder */opt/pycharm*, extract content of the downloaded archive to this folder and create desktop shortcut for PyCharm in *~/Desktop* folder.
 Text for shortcut: